nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Viewing specific tutorial groups: `filter add` [Coming Soon]

+Shows a list of students from a specified tutorial group

+Format: `filter add TUTORIALGROUPID`

+* Filters students that are in the tutorial group specified by `TUTORIALGROUPID`
+* `TUTORIALGROUPID` should be a string made up of alphabetical characters and numbers, with no special characters.
+* `TUTORIALGROUPID` must correspond to an existing tutorial group.

+Examples:
+* `filter add G08` returns a list of students from tutorial group G08

+### Removing filters: `filter remove` [Coming Soon]

+Removes any applied filter

+Format: `filter remove`

+Examples:
+* `filter remove` returns the list of all students

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.